mitsuhiko/lucumr/2023/11/1/remote-before-and-after-covid.rst

 Today there is an engineering office for Sentry in Vienna where I live.
 It's not a huge office, but I'm very proud of the accomplishments of the people working there.
-Vienna isn't a city known for it's developer community, in fact it's probably not known for that much to begin with.
+Vienna isn't a city known for its developer community, in fact it's probably not known for that much to begin with.
 So in many ways having an office here was a gamble.
 In a similar way to how I tried to find reasons for why my remote situation at Sentry works, I